ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

 This is a large value, used by the node scoring functions as an initial value.

 The initial value is `99999`.

+#### `MIN_SCORE`

+This is a large, negative value, used by the node scoring functions when the solution is as bad as possible.

+The initial value is `-999999999`.

 #### `TIME_TO_NODE`